-From July 9, 2021 through September 27, 2021, the Company received aggregate gross proceeds of \$275,000 and subscription receivable of \$100,000 from the exercise of 9,375 Series B Warrants and issued 6,875 shares of common stock and 2,500 shares of common stock issuable as of September 30, 2021.
+From July 9, 2021 through September 27, 2021, the Company received aggregate gross proceeds of \$275,000 and subscription receivable of \$100,000 from the exercise of 9,375 Series B Warrants and issued 6,875 shares of common stock and 2,500 shares of common stock issuable as of December 31, 2021.
+In October 2021, the Company issued the 2,500 shares of common stock and collected the \$100,000 subscription receivable.
+There are no Series B Warrants exercised during the three months ended December 31, 2021.

-During the three months ended September 30, 2021, additionally, the Company issued 2,399,988 shares of common stock and 1,999,990 shares of common stock issuable from the alternate cashless exercise of 22 Series A warrants.
+During the six months ended December 31, 2021, the Company issued 8,799,956 shares of common stock from the alternate cashless exercise of 44 Series A warrants with an original exercise price of \$200 and alternate cashless exercise price of \$0.001.
+The "Alternate Cashless Exercise" provision, for a cashless conversion at the holder's option, is available should the trading price of the Company's common stock fall below \$200 per share calculated based on the difference between the exercise price of the Series A Warrant and 70% of the market price.
 The Company recognized the value of the effect of a down round feature in such warrants when triggered.
-Upon the occurrence of the triggering event that resulted in a reduction of the strike price, the Company measured the value of the effect of the feature as the difference between the fair value of the warrants without the down round feature or before the strike price reduction and the fair value of the warrants with a strike price corresponding to the reduced strike price upon the down round feature being triggered.
-Accordingly, the Company recognized deemed dividend of \$114,844 and a corresponding reduction of income available to common stockholders upon the alternate cashless exercise of these warrants.
+Upon the occurrence of the triggering event that resulted in a reduction of the strike price, the Company measured the value of the effect of the feature as the difference between the fair value of the warrants with a strike price corresponding to the reduced strike price upon the down round feature being triggered.
+Accordingly, the Company recognized deemed dividend of \$208,242 and a corresponding reduction of income available to common stockholders upon the alternate cashless exercise of these warrants.